sneidenfernandes/SQL/README.md

 - SQL CLimber (https://www.sqlclimber.com)
 - HackerRank (https://www.hackerrank.com/domains/sql)

-The projects that I've completed are as follows:
+The case studies that I'm woriking on are as follows:
+-  Dannys Diner